WIFIS-Team/pipeline/README.md

 These main scripts will call the secondary scripts or opencl codes.

-Currently, only wifisCalDetLin.py and wifisCalDark.py are fully functional.
+Currently, only wifisCalDetLin.py and wifisCalDark.py are fully functional. wifisCalWave.py is mostly complete and is functional.